 Chart A Career in Merchant Navy

 90% of the world’s cargo is moved by sea.
-From crude oil to making petroleum, fertilisers for crops and nearly anything you can think of—including the device you’re using to read this blog, has components that were possibly sent by sea to its destination.
-Such is the importance of the sea as a transportation medium that we use the word “shipped” to indicate that something has been sent to the recipient.
-Most shipments today are sent by merchant navy ships.
+From crude oil to making petroleum, fertilizers for crops, and nearly anything you can think of—including the device you’re using to read this blog—has components that were likely transported by merchant navy vessels to their destination.
+Pursuing a career in merchant navy offers the opportunity to be part of this essential global trade network, underscoring the vital role of maritime transportation in the world economy.
+Such is the importance of the sea as a transportation medium that we use the word “shipped” to indicate something has been sent.
+Most shipments today are managed by skilled professionals in the merchant navy, making this field not only critical to trade but also an appealing career choice for those passionate about the sea and international commerce.

-Merchant navy, also known as a merchant Marine, is a fleet of vessels registered to a specific country for the purpose of transporting goods.
+Merchant navy, also known as a Merchant Marine, forms a fleet registered to a specific country for transporting goods across the globe.
 The term “merchant navy” was coined by King George V for British ships following their service in the First World War.
-Today, numerous countries around the world continue to use merchant navy or merchant marine for their commercial shipping operations.
+Today, many countries continue to operate merchant navy careers through their commercial shipping operations.

 Commercial ships that carry goods worldwide are the backbone of international trade.
-The maritime sector employs thousands of individuals around the world in various capacities.
-A ship has engineers, navigators, sailors, cadets, medical officers, telecommunications personnel, chefs and dozens of other specialists.
-Individuals working in the merchant navy benefit from working with a highly professional workforce and benefits that exceed those of other professions.
-The ranking system for merchant vessels is divided into three categories: Deck, Engine and Catering.
+These ships employ thousands of individuals globally in roles such as engineers, navigators, seamen, cadets, medical officers, telecommunications personnel, chefs, and other specialists.
+A career in merchant navy offers professionals not only an opportunity to work in a highly skilled workforce but also merchant navy benefits that surpass many other professions.

 Each category has its own ranks with specific roles and responsibilities.
 These include: